shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Instead of handling corner cases when subtracting in a cyclic manner, handle it with mod e.g. clock.
 - Two-pointers
 - Don't try to apply algos right away.
 There could be simple array swapping/other operations that can be used for a simpler solution.
+   - Trying to do 2 Pass over a single array?
+    - Either you are doing duplicating work
+    - Or if not, see if you can reduce the space required.
+    - # speed up the rotation
+    - k %= len(nums)
+  - Two Pointer:
+  -   Be smart when you have two arrays to process.
+Might be more efficient to process smaller array first.
+  -   While doing two-pointers, try to control the loop with the fast-moving or the more progressive pointer and try to restrict with a single outer while loop instead of having an internal loop as well.
+This will result in a simpler implementation.
+Opposite can be true sometimes as well.
+          - For integer keys, prioritize arrays over hash maps for efficiency.
+  - Utilize arrays for precomputation techniques like prefix/suffix sums, min/max values.

 **General Tips and Techniques:**:
   - Too many if conditions is a strong indicator that a simpler solution exists
   - There can be ways that you first apply the general algorithm and then do some corrections to match the problem statement